nikita-moor/dictionaries/docs/styles.md

 {% include img-preview.html img="img/styles-1.png" id="1" %}
 {% include img-preview.html img="img/styles-2.png" id="2" %}

-Many dictionaries are made of page images.
+Some dictionaries are made of page images.
 Special styles add feature to show full image on click on the preview.
 If you do not use custom styles, you will need to double click on the preview, then the full image will be opened in external image viewer.

 {% include img-preview.html img="img/styles-3.png" id="3" %}

-Maximum size of the image is chosen so the image is as small as possible to read the text.
-You could change this value on own preference, see parameter `height`:
+You may want to change the maximum size of the image, adjust `height` parameter to your needs:

 ```css
 .nikita-moor-image {